 Here are the Best Hotel Loyalty Programs, Memberships & Rewards Rates

 How I Get Several Free Hotel Nights Every Year

 If you aren't loyal to any one hotel brand, you might wonder if you should consider getting a hotel credit card.
 But in my experience, these are among the only travel rewards credit cards that make up for their annual fees every year without you needing to do anything.

 Many of these cards offer a free anniversary night when you renew your card membership.
 While some require you spend a certain amount during the year to qualify for the award stay, most don't.

 So all I have to do is pay the annual fee each year and the free night certificate or bonus points are deposited directly into my loyalty program account.

 Here are the cards I use to make it happen:

-- Hilton Honors American Express Aspire Card: This card charges a steep $450 annual fee but also comes with a $250 annual Hilton resort credit and one free weekend night good at most Hilton properties.
-I got two free nights worth about $500 total out of this card this year.
+- Hilton Honors American Express Aspire Card: This card charges a steep $450 annual fee but also comes with a $100 annual property credit when you book a 2-night minimum stay at participating properties.

 Keep in mind that while I do use these cards now and then, I don't have to use them at all to take advantage of this valuable perk.